tinotendajoe01/ALGORITHMS/README.md

 ## 🎇 Introduction

-This repository is designed for those who want to learn JavaScript Data Structures and Algorithms in a fun and interactive way.
-We understand that learning can be a daunting task, so we've structured the content in a way that will keep you hooked and motivated throughout your learning journey.
+This repository is designed for those who want to learn JavaScript Data Structures and Algorithms in a simple and fun potatoe-candy-toys examples way.
+I understand that learning can be a daunting task, so I've structured the content in a way that will keep you hooked and motivated throughout your learning journey.
 Let's embark on this exciting adventure together!</div>

 ## 🚂 Linear Data Structures

 <li>Array</li>
+<li>HashMap</li>
+<li>HashSet</li>
 <li>Linked List</li>
 <li>Stack</li>
 <li>Queue</li>